t-richards/vulnsearch/README.md

 # Show help documentation
 vulnsearch help

-# Migrate database
+# Create sqlite database and migrate the schema
 vulnsearch migrate

-# Download CVE data from NVD (`.json.gz` files); ~5 seconds if NVD is having a good day.
+# Download CVE and product data from NVD; ~5 seconds if NVD is having a good day.
-# Files and databases are stored in os.UserCacheDir by default.
-See also: the "Overrides" section below.
+# These archives are stored in os.UserCacheDir by default.
+# See also: the "Overrides" section below.
 vulnsearch fetch

-# Load CVE data from `.json.gz` files into database; ~5 minutes on a fast machine.
+# Load data from compressed archives into database; ~2 minutes on a fast machine.
 vulnsearch load

-# Optimize the database after import (optional; but consider running this once)
+# Optimize the database after import; ~2 seconds
 vulnsearch optimize

 # Run web interface, visit http://localhost:5000/